jjiaoyuwang/WQU-capstone/README.md

 # WQU-capstone
+WorldQuant University Master's in Financial Engineering capstone project.
 Code and Jupyter notebooks for analysis of Hong Kong listed equities